How to Answer the COVID-19 Question on the Common App

 Should I answer the COVID-19 question on the Common App?

 Applicants should keep in mind that college admissions officers are not alien beings who just touched down on Earth yesterday.
-They are human beings who have lived through the pandemic themselves and therefore do not need to be introduced to the very nature of the situation.
-Admissions officers are all fully aware of all of the basic facts pertaining to secondary education—that schools shifted to online instruction in March, that SAT/ACT tests were cancelled, the AP exams were administered remotely, etc.
+They are human beings who have lived through the pandemic themselves.
+Therefore they do not need to be introduced to the very nature of the situation.
+Admissions officers are all fully aware of all of the basic facts pertaining to secondary education.
+For example, that schools shifted to online instruction in March 2020, that SAT/ACT tests were cancelled, the AP exams were administered remotely, etc.

 There is no need to chronicle school-related challenges that were faced by literally every high school student, unless you believe that: